RecordEvolution/ReswarmOS/buildroot/config/nvidia/jetson-nano/README-reswarm-docu.md

 Simply follow along the setup wizard and customize the board according to your needs.

-## Reswarm Connection
+## IronFlock Connection

 After successfully finishing the basic board setup and completing the initial user setup, make sure to connect the board to a working Ethernet connection, reboot it and log in either directly via the graphical user interface and keyboard or via ssh on the local network.
-Proceed with the following steps in order to connect your NVIDIA device to the Reswarm Platform:
+Proceed with the following steps in order to connect your NVIDIA device to the IronFlock Platform:

 1. make sure the system is up-to-date by executing `sudo apt-get update && sudo apt-get upgrade`
-1. download the Reswarm device setup shell script `wget https://storage.googleapis.com/reswarmos/nvidia/reswarmify-nvidia.sh`
+1. download the IronFlock device setup shell script `wget https://storage.googleapis.com/reswarmos/nvidia/reswarmify-nvidia.sh`
 1. make sure the script is executable:
 	`chmod +x reswarmify-nvidia.sh`
 1. copy your confidential `.reswarm` configuration file to the device:
 	`scp <your-reswarm-device-config>.reswarm <user-name>@<local-ip-of-board>:`
-1. execute the (idempotent) Reswarm-script to transform the board into a Reswarm device `sudo ./reswarmify-nvidia.sh <your-reswarm-device-config>.reswarm`
+1. execute the (idempotent) IronFlock-script to transform the board into a IronFlock device `sudo ./reswarmify-nvidia.sh <your-reswarm-device-config>.reswarm`

-Log in to your Record-Evolution account and check for the connected device.
+Log in to your IronFlock account and check for the connected device.